p-bakker/rhino/docs/_docs/footprint.md

-It is possible to run Rhino with interpreter mode only, allowing you to remove code for classfile generation that include all the classes from <tt>org.mozilla.javascript.optimizer</tt> package.
+It is possible to run Rhino with interpreter mode only, allowing you to remove code for classfile generation that include all the classes from `org.mozilla.javascript.optimizer` package.

 ## JavaAdapter